 As most companies in America generally don’t allow more than 1-2 weeks off a year, I suggest coming for as long as possible.
 Personally, one week is not worth coming all this way when you loose 2 days flying and then dealing with jet lag the first couple of days of your trip.
 I suggest coming for at least 12 days if not more (if you’re lucky!)

-Now, you need to decide whether or not you want to come during the summer when it’s likely to more MORE CROWDED but the weather is generally its best or do you want to come in the winter when its cold but LESS CROWDED.
+First, you need to decide whether or not you want to come during the summer when it’s likely to more MORE CROWDED but the weather is generally its best or do you want to come in the winter when its cold but LESS CROWDED.
+But, if you’re trying to travel the world on a budget, or backpacking Europe on a budget, then trying to stick with the off season or hitting up less touristy destinations will help save you a ton of money!

 Europe is much cheaper and less crowded during these times